 Playing with Balls

-Throwing, tossing, bouncing, and catching the ball improves timing, hand-eye coordination, and motor skills.
+Throwing, tossing, bouncing, and catching the ball improves timing, hand-eye coordination, and motor skills in kids of all ages.

 There are endless ways to play with a ball, both indoors and outdoors.
 For indoor play, I suggest buying foam or sponge balls because no one really likes broken furniture.